pramod-zillella/Skin-Lesion-Segmentation/README.md

 We present a fully automated architecture for accurately detecting border and segmenting the skin lesion by coupling a deep learning model with the Berkeley wavelet transform map derived from the specific kernel filters.
 Our proposed method effectively combines the Berkeley wavelet transform feature maps into a deep learning U-Net model trained in an end-to-end manner, which results in the reduction of the number of trainable parameters.

 ## Preprocessing
-The dermoscopic images are pre-processed using Berkeley wavelet transform by applying the 8 mother wavelets on the dermoscopic images to form the berkeley wavelet decomposed image.
+The dermoscopic images are pre-processed using Berkeley wavelet transform[1] by applying the 8 mother wavelets on the dermoscopic images to form the berkeley wavelet decomposed image.
 <p align="center">
 <img src="https://user-images.githubusercontent.com/63542593/118661413-b9210780-b80c-11eb-8896-c551c1877c8c.png" width="700">
 </p>